Understanding How Your Utility Company Credits You for Excess Solar Energy, and Why That Might Be Changing

 - Virtual net metering offers a way for renters or those with shaded roofs to benefit from solar credits without installing panels on their own property.

-Most residential solar systems generate significantly more electricity than a home consumes during peak daylight hours.
-Without a battery to store it, that energy has to go somewhere.
-Instead of letting that valuable power go to waste, it flows automatically into the electric grid for your neighbors to use.
+Most residential solar setups generate significantly more electricity than a home consumes during peak daylight hours.
+Without physical battery storage, that energy has to go somewhere.
+Instead of letting that valuable power go to waste, it flows automatically into the electrical grid for your neighbors to use.
 Net energy metering (NEM) ensures you receive fair financial compensation for this clean energy contribution.

 Think of this system like the rollover minutes on an early 2000s cell phone plan.
-If you produce a surplus of solar energy today, the utility company logs a solar credit rollover on your personal account.
-You can then spend those accrued credits later in the day when the sun goes down, or even bank them for several months to use during the winter when your solar production naturally drops.
-It ensures you capture the maximum financial value for every kilowatt-hour (kWh) your solar panels generate.
+If you produce a surplus of solar energy today, the utility company logs a credit on your personal account.
+You can spend those accrued credits later in the day, or bank them for several months to offset winter usage.
+The complete daily cycle involves three exact steps:

 - Solar Generation: As the sun rises, your rooftop panels start capturing sunlight and converting it into usable electricity.
 If your home currently needs power to run your morning coffee maker or air conditioning unit, your house automatically consumes this free solar energy first.